ddev/ddev/docs/content/users/basics/cli-usage.md

 ## Snapshotting and restoring a database

-The project database is stored in a docker volume, but can be snapshotted (and later restored) with the `ddev snapshot` command.
+The project database is stored in a Docker volume, but can be snapshotted (and later restored) with the `ddev snapshot` command.
 A snapshot is automatically taken when you do a `ddev stop --remove-data`.
 For example:

 ```bash
 ddev snapshot